Construction Specifications Institute: History

 CSI was founded in March 1948 by the specification writers of government agencies who came together to improve the quality of construction specifications.
 The institute's efforts were essential in improving construction specification quality so that it could meet the demands of the post-war construction boom.
 Development of specifications best practices, promulgating standards and formats to improve the organization of specification information, professional education, and certification were cornerstones of the institute.

 The Institute grew quickly to include specification writers in the private sector.

 In November 2010, CSI acquired Building Systems Design (BSD) to help advance software tools for specifications development and communication of building information across the building team.
 BSD is a software firm that is a leading developer of commercial master specifications and construction cost estimating software.
 BSD is involved in the development and maintenance of several of CSI format documents including MasterFormat, UniFormat, and OmniClass, all of which relate to specifications and cost estimating.
 In 2017, BSD was the subject of a management buy-out backed by Caltius, leaving CSI with a minority stake in the business.
 In June 2019, BSD was acquired by Germany-based RIB Software, but will maintain its relationships with CSI and Construction Specifications Canada (CSC).

+Also around 2019, CSI formed Construction Information Network, LLC—a wholly-owned for-profit subsidiary which, in 2020, launched Crosswalk, converting the classification standards into a digital interface, and marking a distinct shift in how CSI distributed its standards.
+"The Construction Standard" is a trademark and trading style of Construction Information Network, LLC, and began operating publicly in July 2025.
+In February 2026, CSI rolled out "The Construction Standard" (incorporating a digital platform - CSI Dynamic Standards, CDS) to control licensing and protect its MasterFormat (now in a 2026 edition), OmniClass and UniFormat trademarks.